On the existence of free sublattices of bounded index and arithmetic applications: Introduction

-Note that when $G$ satisfies certain conditions we can take $i=1$.
-Moreover, $|G|^{\lceil 3|G|/2 \rceil n}$ is a crude but neat upper bound for a more precise term that will be made explicit.
+In Theorem \ref{thm:gpringmain}, we also give conditions on $G$ under which we can take $i=1$ (see also \S \ref{subsec:integral-group-rings}).
+The term $|G|^{\lceil 3|G|/2 \rceil n}$ is a crude but neat upper bound for a more precise expression that will be made explicit.
 The following result is Theorem \ref{thm:rat-rep-groups}, which is just one example of the stronger results that can be obtained in special cases.